 A broad range of halogenated derivatives of norbornadiene (N) are known in the literature.
-Tribromonorbornadiene ($C_7H_5Br_3$) has six achiral isomers.
+Tribromonorbornadiene ($C_7H_5Br_3$) has six achiral (meso) isomers.
 Three of these isomers (6, 7, and 8) are given below.

 - 4.5 How many signals do you expect from the 13C-NMR spectra of isomers 6, 7, and 9.0pt 8?
-Fill in the following boxes. - 4.6 Draw structures of the remaining achiral tribromo-norbornadiene $(C_7H_5Br_3)$ 9.0pt isomers (C, D, and E) in addition to 6-8 over the given figures in the boxes.
+Fill in the boxes on the answer sheet. - 4.6 Draw structures of the remaining achiral (meso) tribromo-norbornadiene 9.0pt $(C_7H_5Br_3)$ isomers (C, D, and E) in addition to 6-8, using the frameworks provided on the answer sheet.

 The NMR spectrum of ether 9 is complex.
-Two MeO- groups are different as are all the hydrogen atoms on the rings.
+The two methoxy groups are different as are all the hydrogen atoms on the rings.
 However, diphenol 10 has a very simple NMR spectrum and there are only three types of protons (marked as a, b, and c).
-A reasonable average structure responsible for all resonance structures and its symmetry is shown as 11.
+A reasonable average structure, considering all resonance structures and symmetry, is shown as 11.